karthek-git/Flasher/README.md

 # Flasher

-Signal is a simple, powerful, and secure messenger.

-Flasher is a Android app to flash Linux ISO images(or any) to pen drive with 1 click.
+Flasher is an Android app to flash Linux ISO images(or any) to pen drive with 1 click.

 Make bootable pen drive for OS installation or Live boot images.